When God Interrupts Your Plans

 At first, like Mary, do you also feel greatly troubled?
 As she questioned God at how these things could possibly occur in her life, do you question Him, too?
 Do you, as Mary did, need reassurance of His presence in the midst of it?

-If you’re plans have been disrupted, instead of turning to fear, choose to trust God, believing He will help you.
+If your plans have been disrupted, instead of turning to fear, choose to trust God, believing He will help you.